NateEag/how-i-code/content/dates-and-times.rst

 history.
 For datetimes preceding the user's creation, assume their first timezone applies.

-Not all software needs that sort of accuracy, but it cannot be introduced after the fact, so consider this up front.
+Not all software needs this behavior across history, but it cannot be introduced after the fact, so think about it up front.

 Dates should include``date`` in their name, often as a prefix to a past-tense verb (``date_created``).
 Similarly, datetimes should include ``time`` in their